 You can choose from Ellipse, Rectangle and Star shapes as a starting point and apply the same transitions, effects and styles you would to a regular paragraph.

 Alternatively, you can import PSD and EPS files to expand your design possibilities.
+(Please note that you can't import PSD files when using Titler Pro 5 with AVID Media Composer or Grass Valley EDIUS.)

 Working with shapes: